What You Need To Know About Heart Palpitations and Menopause

 Medication

-Palpitations can occasionally be triggered by some types of asthma inhalers, high blood pressure medicines, antihistamines, antibiotics, antidepressants, and antifungal medicines.
+Palpitations can occasionally be triggered by some types of asthma inhalers, high blood pressure medicines, antibiotics, antihistamines,, antidepressants, and anti-fungal medicines.

 Speak to your GP if you think medication may be causing your palpitations.
 But don’t stop taking a prescribed treatment without first getting medical advice.